 Consider how much you plan on traveling during your retirement, as many people spend a great amount of their retirement leisurely traveling, or even enjoying a semi-permanent vacation overseas by staying in a favorite spot for some time.
-It is also important to keep in mind gas and other expenses associated with car travel.
-For example, you won’t need to drive to and from work anymore, so your gas expenses maybe a bit lower.
+For road trips, factor in gas and other expenses associated with car travel.

 A life in retirement means you should also think about no longer needing to commute to the office, which means your gas expenses may be lower.